arob5/arob5.github.io/_posts/2024-06-25-basis-func-emulator.md

 ---
-title: Emulating Computer Models with many Outputs - The Basis Function Approach
+title: Basis Expansions for Black-Box Function Emulation
 subtitle: A discussion of the popular output dimensionality strategy for emulating multi-output functions.
 layout: default
 date: 2024-06-25